vishruthdevan/live-puzzle-creator/README.md

 # puzzle-creator
-A javascript project that generates puzzles.
+A javascript canvas project that generates puzzles